First time using a menstrual cup? Here’s what to expect…

 While many women take to using a menstrual cup like ducks to water, there are just as many of us who find the first few times quite the fumble – and that’s totally fine.
 So when you are first time using menstrual cup, try inserting and removing your cup in the shower your first few times as the water can act as a lubricant and if you’re still a little nervous, being all squeaky clean should make you that bit more comfortable!

 3. Every body is different

 Different cup folds work for different women, so if one is just not working for you, try another.
-You can check out our top folds here.
+You can check out our top cup folding techniques here.
 We always recommend inserting your cup higher up in the vaginal canal than it needs to be at first so you have more room to move it around and get it to pop open.
 Rotating your cup or pulling it down ever so slightly can help stubborn little folds to open up and form that seal.
 Chill.
 Relax.
 A tense, freaked out vagina is a friend to no one.

 4. Leaks can happen – but you’ll get it down fast